 In order to make your course more accessible, vary the way you teach your course.
 Images, graphs and textbooks are effective in helping students understand information.
 Some students learn better through audio tracks, so you may want to use a recorded lecture, video or podcast as well.
 In addition, you can teach students through discussion groups and other techniques as well.

-The following list includes universal design solutions that you can use to create an equitable and accessible learning environment.
+The following list includes Universal Design for Learning examples that you can use to create an equitable and accessible learning environment.
 You can also create other feedback, assignment and learning options that help diverse learners master the course material in your class.

 5.1.
 Assignment options